dberry-98/omft-utils/README.md

 # omft-utils

-Utility functions for use with Oracle MFT - Managed File Transfer
+Utility functions for use with Oracle MFT - Managed File Transfer nodeJS modules and applications.

 ## Installation